A1rPun/castle-crashers-resource/Mechanics/Arena.md

 ## <a name="treasure"></a>Treasure

-Try to get as much money as you can obviously.
+Try to get as much gold as you can obviously.

 Shovel does damage and can be used to get your opponent out of a dig.
 If an opponent tries to shovel you, block or run away.
 Always try shovel with your back to the opponent so you can hit them if they come near.